An ETH-Tight Exact Algorithm for Euclidean TSP: A separator theorem for TSP

-\begin{remark} It is not hard to speed up the time needed to compute the separator by working with an approximation of the smallest hypercube~$\sig^*$ containing at least $n/(4^d+1)$ points.
+\begin{remark} It is not hard to reduce the time needed to compute the separator by working with an approximation of the smallest hypercube~$\sig^*$ containing at least $n/(4^d+1)$ points.
+We can find an $\eps$-approximation to the minimum enclosing ball in linear time~\cite{Har-Peled:2015:NPL:2856350.2831230}, whose circumscribed axis-parallel cube is a constant-approximation to the minimum enclosing cube.
+Note that this would weaken the balance factor of the separator theorem.
 Nonetheless, in our application this does not make a difference, and the simple brute-force algorithm to find~$\sig^*$ suffices. \end{remark}

 In the remainder we will need a slightly more general version of Theorem~\ref{thm:sep-point-distance}, where we require the separator to be balanced with respect to a given subset $Q\subseteq P$, that is, we require $\max(|Q\cap \sigin|,|Q\cap \sigout|) \leq \delta |Q|$ for $\delta=4^d/(4^d+1)$.
 Note that the distance condition in the corollary below is still with respect to the points in~$P$.
 The proof of the corollary is exactly the same as before, we only need to redefine $\sig^*$ to be a smallest separator such that $|Q\cap \sigin^*| \geq |Q|/(4^d+1)$. \begin{corollary} Let $P$ be a set of $n$ points in $\Reals^d$ and let $Q\subseteq P$.
 Then there is a separator~$\sig$ that is balanced with respect to $Q$ and such that